pycontribs/ruyaml/README.rst

   - dependecy on ruamel.ordereddict for 2.7 now via extras_require

 0.15.0 (2017-06-04):
-  - it is no allowed to pass in a ``pathlib.Path`` as "stream" parameter to all load/dump functions
+  - it is now allowed to pass in a ``pathlib.Path`` as "stream" parameter to all load/dump functions
   - passing in a non-supported object (e.g. a string) as "stream" will result in a much more meaningful YAMLStreamError.